UBCSailbot/docs/docs/reference/python/index.md

 # Getting Started

 We use Python 3 to write the majority of our software at UBC Sailbot.
-Therefore, it is critical that you get familiar with the language and be able to use it to get your assigned tasks completed.
+Pathfinding and Controls mainly use Python 3, so it is critical that you are familiar with the language if you are on one of these sub-teams.

 ## Python tutorials